 In other words, a BUI conviction can be based on actual impairment or an excessive BAC.

 The term "vessel" means a "watercraft of every description, except a seaplane on the water used or capable of being used as a means of transportation on water."
 So, you could theoretically be convicted of a BUI on a sailboat, canoe, rowboat, or any other type of watercraft.

-The possible jail sentences and fines for a BUI conviction depend on whether the offender has previously been convicted or assigned to an alcohol education or rehabilitation program because of a prior BUI or DUI offense.
+The possible jail sentences and fines for a BUI conviction depend on whether the offender has previously been convicted or assigned to an alcohol education or rehabilitation program because of a prior BUI or DUI (also called "OUI") offense.
 An assignment or BUI conviction counts as a prior—for purposes of jail and fines—when it occurred within six years of the most recent offense.
-Here's the penalties:
+Here are the penalties:

 The length of license and boat certificate suspension depends on whether the offender has previously been convicted or assigned to an alcohol education or rehabilitation program because of a prior BUI or DUI offense.
 An assignment or BUI conviction counts as a prior—for purposes of suspensions—when it occurred within ten years of the most recent offense.

-Enhanced penalties apply to BUI offenses involving "serious bodily injury" or death to another.
+Enhanced penalties apply to BUI offenses involving "serious bodily injury" or death to another person.